tallaxes/mseemann.github.io/_posts/2016-05-31-setup-angular-2-app-part-1.markdown

  - sudo dpkg -i google-chrome*.deb
 ```

-If we commit and push our changes to our master branch Travis-CI should grab our sources from GitHub and start buildung and testing our app.
+If we commit and push our changes to our master branch Travis-CI should grab our sources from GitHub and start building and testing our app.
 But we'll see that the build never stops.
 The reason is that in the `package.json` of our project the script `test` runs `ng test`.
 This command will wait for any changes in our sources to rerun the test.
 A perfect solution for our local test but really a bad one for our Travis-CI build.
 To solve this we need to change the command from `ng test` to `ng test --watch false`.
 Commit, push and we are done.

 The first step is done.
 One last thing: let visitors of our GitHub project know that our build passes.
 Usually the build-badge is included in our readme.md file: